Dimuthnilanjana/Heart_desease_analyzer/README.md

 # Heart_desease_analyzer

-Certainly!
-The "Heart Disease Prediction" project aims to address the global health challenge posed by cardiovascular diseases, which are a leading cause of mortality worldwide.
 The project focuses on enhancing the early detection of heart disease through the application of machine learning techniques, primarily using logistic regression.

 **Project Overview:**
 - **Global Significance:** Cardiovascular diseases contribute to over 17 million deaths annually, making them a major public health concern.